iOS and Android

 Scope mobile app localization before release.

-Prepare app text, store listings, onboarding, and notifications with screen context, character limits, and review owners confirmed.
+Prepare app text, store listings, onboarding, and notifications with screen context, character limits, and feedback contacts confirmed.

 UI, store, onboarding, alerts, support